Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Evaluation

 \subsection{Effectiveness of \name}

-From Figure \ref{a} to \ref{f}, we present a selection of results obtained on the CIFAR-10 and CIFAR-100 datasets (More results available in Figure~\ref{cifarappendexp}).
-It is evident that BadSFL outperforms the baseline attacks in terms of both effectiveness and durability.
-To be specific, BadSFL achieves above 80\% backdoor task accuracy across all types of backdoor attacks within the first 10 rounds, while the attacker remains active in the training process for backdoor training and malicious updates to the server.
-Meanwhile, BadSFL keeps the primary task accuracy at 60\% (\ref{cifarexp1}).
+From Figures \ref{a} to \ref{f}, we present attack comparisons with baselines evaluated on the CIFAR-10 and CIFAR-100 datasets.
+It is evident that \name outperforms the baseline attacks in terms of both effectiveness and durability.
+To be specific, \name achieves above 80\% backdoor task accuracy across all types of backdoor attacks within the first 10 rounds, while the attacker remains active in the training process for backdoor training and malicious updates to the server.
+Meanwhile, \name keeps the primary task accuracy at 60\% (Figure \ref{cifarexp1}).
 Furthermore, even after the attacker exits the training process at the 40th round, the benign clients continue submitting normal updates in subsequent rounds, which could potentially affect the poisoned updates from the attacker in previous attacking rounds thus erasing the backdoor function.
-Despite this, BadSFL ensures a resilient backdoor function with accuracy exceeding 90\% over the entire 100 SFL rounds, which is 3 times longer than the lifespan achieved by the two baseline attacks, where backdoor task accuracy drops below 50\% after the 60th round.
-Horizontally comparing the effects of different types of backdoor trigger injections (Figure\ref{a} Figure\ref{b} Figure\ref{c}), it is observed the feature-based trigger performs the best among them, benefiting from its stealthiness without directly manipulating the images, thereby making its updates less likely to conflict with those from benign updates.
+Despite this, \name ensures a resilient backdoor function with accuracy exceeding 90\% over the entire 100 SFL rounds, which is 3 times longer than the lifespan achieved by the two baseline attacks, where backdoor task accuracy drops below 50\% after the 60th round.
+Horizontally comparing the effects of different types of backdoor trigger injections (Figures~\ref{a}, \ref{b} and \ref{c}), it is observed the feature-based trigger performs the best among them, benefiting from its stealthiness without directly manipulating the images, thereby making its updates less likely to conflict with those from benign updates.
+We also provide more results available in Figure~\ref{cifarappendexp}.

-Figure \ref{g} and \ref{h} showcases the results obtained on the MNIST dataset.
-Similarly, BadSFL outperforms the two baseline attacks, achieving both backdoor task accuracy and primary task accuracy above 85\%.
-After the malicious update injection stops at round 40, in the Label flipping attack, the backdoor task accuracy in two baseline attacks catastrophically drops below 40\% within 10 rounds whereas BadSFL maintains a 5 times longer-lasting backdoor function in the global model in future rounds.
-In the pattern trigger attack, BadSFL also injects a more effective backdoor function into global model with 10\% higher accuracy comparing to the baselines.
+Figures \ref{g} and \ref{h} showcase the results obtained on the MNIST dataset.
+Similarly, \name outperforms the other baseline attacks, achieving both backdoor task accuracy and primary task accuracy above 85\%.
+After the malicious update injection stops at round 40, in the Label flipping attack, the backdoor task accuracy in two baseline attacks catastrophically drops below 40\% within 10 rounds whereas \name maintains a 5 times longer-lasting backdoor function in the global model in future rounds.
+In the pattern trigger attack, \name also injects a more effective backdoor function into the global model with 10\% higher accuracy compared to the baselines.